deka108/vgraph/README.md

     1. Return the calculated waypoints.

 #### Methods described in `move_fwd.py`
+1. Class OutAndBack is responsible for the translation and rotation of the bot with an odometer as reference
+1. The __init__ function is responsible for the setting up all the publishers and setting up a transform to fetch data from the odometer
+1. The move\_forward function is responsible for moving the bot along the edge.
+It takes as input the starting x,y and ending x,y values and performs a rotation and translation to move along the edge
+1. The move command implements linear translation.
+It takes as input distance, and move linearly for the given distance.
+Throughout the motion, odometer readings are referenced to check if the destination is reached
+1. The rotate_radians command is responsible for rotation of the bot for a given angle (in radians).
+The function also uses the odometer reading to gauge rotation needed
+1. The function MovePath takes an input a list of coordinates representing the shortest path.
+Once the shortest path is calculated in the above methods, this method is called which deconstructs edges, and calls the move_forward command for each edge.
+At the end of this call the destination is reached.

 #### Methods described in `vgraph_with_marker.py`
 is the main file which calls both `vgraph.py` and `move_fwd.py`.
 This file will first call `vgraph.py` to extract the expanded obstacle edges, visible graph (the visible line segments), and shortest path; and display these edge information on RViz using Visualization markers.
 Last, it'll call `move_fwd.py` to instruct the robot to follow the shortest path while avoiding the obstacles from start to goal.